-Company Performance and 2022 Highlights
+Company Performance and 2023 Highlights

-We are very proud of our accomplishments in 2022:
+We are very proud of our accomplishments in 2023:

-- Record Revenue of \$4.2 billion - Net income of \$97 million - Record adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") of \$353 million - Cash flow from operating activities of \$238 million - Achieved significant improvement in recruiting and retention - Completed the acquisition of Xator Corporation to enhance our differentiated technical capabilities in critical infrastructure protection, counter-unmanned aircraft systems (cUAS), biometrics, and global threat assessment - Won eleven large contracts each worth \$100 million or more in growing and enduring markets - Continued to build on our long-standing commitment to ESG initiatives - Achieved notable recognition as an employer of choice from military/veterans, diversity, and other groups and achieved several notable highlights as shown in the environmental, social, governance (ESG) and corporate citizen highlights throughout the document provision for income taxes, depreciation and amortization and certain other items that we do not consider in our evaluation of ongoing operating performance.
+- Record Revenue of \$5.4 billion - Net income of \$161.1 million - Record adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") of \$464.7 million - Record cash flow from operating activities of \$408 million - Achieved significant improvement in retention and record recruiting - Completed the acquisition of Sealing Technologies, Inc. to enhance our capabilities in defensive cyber operations, integrated mission-solutions powered by artificial intelligence (AI) and machine learning (ML), edge computing and edge access to modernization, critical infrastructure protection, and secure data management that protects national security - Completed the acquisitions of IPKeys Power Partners, Inc. and I.S.
+Engineers LLC to enhance our capabilities in critical infrastructure protection and transportation engineering and to position the company for projects receiving transportation funding under the Infrastructure Investment and Jobs Act between 2024 and 2026 - Won fifteen large contracts each worth more than \$100 million or more in growing and enduring markets - Continued to build on our long-standing commitment to sustainability and corproate responsibility initiatives - Achieved notable recognition as an employer of choice from military/veterans, diversity, and other groups and achieved several notable highlights as shown in the environmental, social, governance (ESG) and corporate citizen highlights throughout the document

+We calculate adjusted EBITDA as net income attributable to Parsons Corporation, adjusted to include net income attributable to noncontrolling interests and to exclude interest expense (net of interest income), provision for income taxes, depreciation and amortization and certain other items that we do not consider in our evaluation of ongoing operating performance.
 These other items include, among other things, impairment of goodwill, intangible and other assets, interest and other expenses recognized on litigation matters, expenses incurred in connection with acquisitions and other non-recurring transaction costs, equity-based compensation, and expenses related to our corporate restructuring initiatives.
-EBITDA and adjusted EBITDA are non-GAAP metrics, and we include a reconciliation of both EBITDA and adjusted EBITDA to net income for fiscal years 2021 and 2022 as Appendix A. It is an important component of our compensation programs described in this proxy statement.
+EBITDA and adjusted EBITDA are non-GAAP metrics, and we include a reconciliation of both EBITDA and adjusted EBITDA to net income for fiscal years 2023 and 2022 as Appendix A. It is an important component of our compensation programs described in this proxy statement.